Baalbeck International Festival

 Nayla de Freige from 2011 to present.

 History

-The festivals date back to the mid 20th century with the first organizing activities being held in 1955.
-After one year, President Chamoun named it the Baalbeck International Festival, which became a governmental institution whose goal was to promote tourism and Lebanese culture.
+The festivals date back to the mid 20th century with the first organizing activities being held in 1955 as part of the "Touristic Year 1955."
+After one year, President Camille Chamoun appointed a festival committee with Kettaneh as its President, and named it the Baalbeck International Festival.
+It became a governmental institution whose goal was to promote tourism and Lebanese culture.
 The festival was held in July and August in the ruins of the Roman temples.
-In 1966, it established a drama school for the promotion of works done by Lebanese authors.
+In the early 1960s, it established a drama school called Théâtre Libanais Moderne for the promotion of works done by Lebanese authors.

-After the Lebanese Civil War (1975–1990) and the cessation of festival activities for a quarter century, the festival reopened for incoming spectators in 1997.
-Cultural events such as classical music, opera, jazz, modern world music, Lebanese Nights, rock and pop music as well as ballet and theater regained their past location with over 40,000 yearly spectators watching in the unique historic setting of Baalbek.
+After the Lebanese Civil War (1975–1990) and the cessation of festival activities for a quarter century, the festival reopened in 1997.

-On the 5th of July 2020, Baalbeck International Festival presented the first cultural event and premiere in the middle east after the COVID-19 confinement, under the title of "The Sound of Resilience".
-This non-profit concert was performed by the Lebanese Philharmonic Orchestra with the Choirs of the Antonine University, Notre Dame University and Qolo Atiqo, as well as young Lebanese musicians, under the baton of Maestro Fazlian and with the participation of Rafic Ali Ahmad.
-The premiere featured a visual show which included archive photos and visual creations is by Jean Louis Mainguy.
-The creation and production of the 3D mapping was done by the digital agency Cre8mania.